Session I: Mental Health, Sex, and Gender Considerations in Autism

 Tuesday, January 19, 2021 – 7:30 pm - 9:30 pm EST

-Individuals with autism are more likely to experience heightened mental health challenges across the life span than individuals in the general population.
+Autistic individuals are more likely to experience heightened mental health challenges across the life span than individuals in the general population.
 In addition, the diagnosis and differential diagnosis of autism and co-occurring psychiatric conditions are significantly influenced by sex and gender related factors, although these factors have not received adequate research attention, as yet.
-In this presentation, we will discuss important mental health considerations to improving the well-being of individuals with autism across developmental stages, sex and gender considerations, and current evidence-base and promising new avenues of intervention and support.
+In this presentation, we will discuss important mental health considerations to improving the well-being of autistic individuals across developmental stages, sex and gender considerations, and current evidence-base and promising new avenues of intervention and support.

-1. Identifying mental health challenges commonly experienced by persons with autism.
+1. Identifying mental health challenges commonly experienced by people on the autism spectrum.

-2. Understanding sex and gender related considerations in the diagnosis and care for persons with autism.
+2. Understanding sex and gender related considerations in the diagnosis and care for autistic people.

-3. Exploring evidence-based and emerging mental health treatment and sex/gender-informed support strategies for persons with autism.
+3. Exploring evidence-based and emerging mental health treatment and sex/gender-informed support strategies for people on the autism spectrum.

 Dr. Stephanie Ameis is the Associate Director of the Cundill Centre for Child and Youth Depression, a Clinician-Scientist within the Brain Health Imaging Centre, the McCain Centre for Child, Youth & Family Mental Health and the Campbell Family Mental Health Research Institute at the Centre for Addiction and Mental Health (CAMH).
 She is appointed to the Child and Youth Mental Health Collaborative at CAMH, University of Toronto and SickKids and is an Associate Professor in the Department of Psychiatry, Faculty of Medicine at the University of Toronto.
 She works clinically as a child and youth psychiatrist at CAMH.